 They tell us all kinds of lies.
-It’s not that they are cruel, just that they want us not to hurt so much.
+It’s not that they are cruel, simply that they want us not to hurt so much.
 I have learnt to smile and nod.
 Bite my tongue.

 One of their favourites is: time heals.
 Yes, the years are a sticking plaster, a morphine drip – but where is this healing they speak of?

 You and I both know that time magnifies.
 Is not this distance greater now, the echo more poignant?
-Every smile is a tightrope walker and memory is a shudder in the wire.
-The space between airborne and descent is no more a thin line stretched taut between what is and what is wished for.
+Every smile is a tightrope walker, and memory is a shudder in the wire.
+The space between airborne and descent is no more than a thin line stretched taut between what is…and what is wished for.

-If ever I reflect upon it, the emptied out room we once shared is quieter and more awful than ever; the scent of ashes asphyxiating.
+When I reflect on it, the empty room we once shared is quieter and more awful than ever; the scent of ashes asphyxiating.
 I swear some days it feels like half of me is back there in time, still dancing with you.

 I would smash the wisdom of millions to sit next to you.
 I am unhealed by this so-called time.
-The more I don’t have you … well, you know.
+Because the more I don’t have you…

 Would it be alright if I reached across this table, if I swept the coffee cups to the floor, if I set fire to the miles with a touch of mouths?